cjacker/opensource-toolchain-ch32v/README.md

 **Programming:**

-You need enter ISP mode first.
+You need enter ISP mode first. please find the 'BOOT0' and 'RESET' button on your development board

-- hold the 'BOOT0' button down then power on the device (connect the device to USB port).
+- hold the 'BOOT0' button down and power on the device (connect the device to USB port).

 or

 - connect your development board directly to Linux PC USB port.
-- find the 'BOOT0' and 'RESET' button on your development board
-- **hold the BOOT0 button down, press the RESET button then release it, after a while (about 1 second), release BOOT0 button**
+- hold the BOOT0 button down, press the RESET button then release it, after a while (about 1 second), release BOOT0 button.

-then
+Then

 - run `lsusb`, you will find something like '4348:55e0 WinChipHead'.

-After enter ISP mode, take above blink example as demo (and wire up a LED to A8 pin), the programming process as below:
+After enter ISP mode, take above blink example as demo (and wire up a LED to A5 pin), the programming process as below:

 ```
 sudo ch55xtool -f build/CH32V.bin
 ```

-you may need to press 'reset' key again after programming.
+You may need to press 'RESET' button again after programming.

 ## OpenOCD programming and debugging

-CH32V do NOT support JTAG/SWD programming and debugging interface, it had implemented a private protocol named 'RVSWD', and a 1-wire interface named SDI for CH32V003. that's to say, you can not use SWD/JTAG usb adapters to program/debug CH32V. and these proprietary interfaces also can not be supported by official OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).
+CH32V do NOT support JTAG/SWD programming / debugging interface, it had implemented a private interface named 'RVSWD' for CH32V103 and above, and a 1-wire interface named SDI for CH32V003.

+You can not use SWD/JTAG usb adapters to program/debug CH32V. and these proprietary interfaces also can not be supported by official OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).

-You have to prepare a 'WCH-LINK' or 'WCH-LINKE'(to program CH32V003) usb adapter and build a forkd version OpenOCD with 'wlink' enabled.
+You have to prepare a 'WCH-LINK' or 'WCH-LINKE'(to program CH32V003) usb adapter and build a forked version OpenOCD with 'wlink' enabled.

 **Build and Install WCH OpenOCD:**